-While convenience is often the number one reason for living on campus, you’ll find we offer our students much more than just a place to study and sleep.
+While convenience is often the number one reason for living on campus, you’ll find that University Housing offers students much more than just a place to study and sleep.
 Georgia State provides students with a variety of living options.

-Still wondering why we think being part of our residential community will enhance a student’s experience at Georgia State University?
-Here are just a few reasons why our staff and 4100 residents would ask, “Why live anywhere else?”
+If you are still wondering why being part of the residential community will enhance your experience at Georgia State University, here are just a few reasons why University Housing staff and 4100 residents would ask, “Why live anywhere else?”

 Living on campus creates more opportunities to meet new people and develop lasting friendships.
 Students living on campus can take advantage of communal dining, athletics, concerts, films, lectures, study groups and student organizations.
 Social, educational, cultural and recreational opportunities are available in all housing locations.
 While there's always something in which to take part at any given time, students can choose their level of involvement.

 Research indicates living on campus positively influences a student’s grade point average, level of involvement in campus activities, retention at the university and satisfaction with his or her collegiate experience.
 On campus, students can take advantage of study groups, additional instruction, advisement and career services.
-Our professional staff are available for advice or referral for topics ranging from personal problems to career decisions.
+Professional staff in University Housing are available for advice or referral for topics ranging from personal problems to career decisions.

-Great question.
 Rates are subject to change and are based on a per bed rate.
 All housing and parking fees are due before the start of the related semester when tuition and fees are due or immediately following an assignment being accepted if the semester has already started.
-Our current rates can always be found on our Rates page.
+See Rates for current rates.

 Deciding what to bring for your campus apartment or room can be both fun and anxiety producing.
 It is important not to bring too much and to share larger items with roommates.
 Contacting your roommate before move in will allow you and your roommate to decide who will bring what.
 See What Should You Bring? for more detailed information.